 This decreases progressively as we move forward on the diaphragm, with the most anterior portion moving about half that of the posterior.
 Diaphragmatic motion decreases by about one-third in the sitting position compared to lying on your back. (see reference below)

 (Figure 2: Thoracic diaphragm (side view): P= posterior; D= dome; A= anterior.
 Note that the excursion of the posterior diaphragm is greatest.)

 Does the Heart Move with Your Diaphragm When You Breathe?

 Yes, but not the full excursion of the posterior diaphragm.
 The pericardium, the sac surrounding the heart, has fascial connections to the diaphragm.
 Accordingly, the heart does move during breathing.

-Your heart is located more anterior on the left dome of the muscle, and so it moves less than the full excursion of the posterior portions of the diaphragm, but it moves significantly nonetheless.
+Your heart is located more anteriorly on the left dome of the muscle, so it moves less than the full excursion of the posterior portions of the diaphragm, but it moves significantly nonetheless.

 This article originally appeared in Daily Bandha.
 Reprinted with permission.

 Author Ray Long MD, FRCSC, is a board-certified orthopedic surgeon and the founder of Bandha Yoga.
 Ray graduated from The University of Michigan Medical School with post-graduate training at Cornell University, McGill University, The University of Montreal, and Florida Orthopedic Institute.
 He has studied hatha yoga for over twenty years, training extensively with B.K.S.
 Iyengar and other leading yoga masters.